What is Safety Pharmacology?

 Please review our Mailing List Rental Application for additional information.

 Looking for exposure to potential new customers within the safety pharmacology community?
-SPS is pleased to announce their latest resource to serve the community, the Vendor Directory!
-The Vendor Directory is unique because it allows vendors to maximize their marketing dollars by combining online advertising to their target market as well as the opportunity to send out one direct email to SPS Members.
+The SPS Vendor Directory is unique because it allows vendors to maximize their marketing dollars by combining online advertising to their target market as well as the opportunity to send out one direct email to SPS Members.
 Here are a few highlights of the Vendor Directory:

-- You provide the information to ensure the directory is as updated and accurate as possible (one revision allowed within the calendar year).
+- You provide the information to ensure the directory is as updated and accurate as possible.

 - Add your logo, business description, services provided, and contact details.